pilkonimo/Citynthesizer/README.md

 unsuitable simulation.
 If the simulation passes, the models are linked and animated in the scene.
 #### Rendering of the Images
 The ego-vehicle carries the camera and is simultaneously the car with the highest priority.
-Ground truth along the path of the ego-vehicle is then rendered via Blender's [[1]](#1) render layers for instance by making use of bpycv [[6]](#6).
+Ground truth along the path of the ego-vehicle is then rendered via Blender's [[1]](#1) render layers making use, amongst others, of the library bpycv [[6]](#6).
 Another filtering stage is entered that aims to filter suitable frames based on the information provided by the ground truth, e.g. minimum number of cars per frame, maximal distance between traffic participants.
 Only then the actual rendering stage is initiated and the corresponding images are rendered.
-Next to the assumed savings in computational costs, this helps to generate datasets tailored to the a specific definition for critical scenarios.
+Next to the savings in computational costs, this helps to generate datasets tailored to a specific definition for critical scenarios.

 ## Similarity of Data to CityScapes